Tenchi2xh/CRT/doc/thesis/chapters/a_crt.md

 ### Progress since intermediary report

 Not everything could be done in the remaining month after the intermediary report.
-However, the application is in a very satisfactory state and can produce high quality images (see figures \ref{fig:ex1} and \ref{fig:ex2} in the next pages).
+However, the application is in a very satisfactory state and can produce high quality artistic images (see figures \ref{fig:ex1} and \ref{fig:ex2} in the next pages).

-The goals stated in the first section were reached and a lot was learned throughout the year about ray tracing mechanics, language design and compilation, and user interface design.
+The goals stated in the first section were reached, and a lot was learned throughout the year about ray tracing mechanics, language design and compilation, and user interface design.

 Here is the list of features that were stated missing in the last report: